astropy/astropy/astropy/units/intro_units.rst

 more complex, since it is necessary to also supply the location in the spectrum for which the conversions will be done, and the units of those spectral locations.
-The class that handles this unit is SpectralDensityUnit and all the predefined units of this type are prefixed with 'sd_'
+The class that handles this unit is SpectralDensityUnit and all the predefined units of this type are prefixed with "sd_"

   >>> u.sd_flam.convert_to(u.fnu,1,u.sp_A,3500)
   4.086160166177361e-12